 The other attributes, Width, Decimals, Columns, Align, Measure, and Role, are minor settings related to data display.
 Although Measure (level of measurement) is statistically a very important concept, it has little meaning within the SPSS software.

 The Output Viewer collects your statistical tables and graphs, and gives you the opportunity to edit them before you save or print them.
-The Output Viewer is divided into two main sections, an outline pane on the left, and a contents pane on the right.
-When you print your output, it is the contents pane that is printed.
+The Output Viewer is divided into two main sections, an outline pane on the left, and a tables pane on the right.
+When you print your output, it is the tables pane that is printed.